wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 1. API Discovery analyzes a legitimate traffic locally.
 Wallarm analyzes the endpoints to which requests are made and what parameters are passed.
 1. According to this data, statistics are made and sent to the Сloud.
-1. Wallarm Cloud, aggregates the received statistics and builds an [API description](../user-guides/api-discovery.md#api-structure-visualization) on its basis.
+1. Wallarm Cloud aggregates the received statistics and builds an [API description](../user-guides/api-discovery.md#api-structure-visualization) on its basis.

     !!! info "Noise detection"
         Rare or single requests are [determined as noise](#noise-detection) and not included in the API structure.